bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 #### Filterbank Library Optimization
 You can use the following approach to tradeoff throughput for storage:
 * Apply `single_buffer` constraint on the input.
-For more information, refer to [UG1076](https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Buffer-Allocation-Control).
+For more information, refer to *AI Engine Kernel and Graph Programming Guide* [UG1076](https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Buffer-Allocation-Control).
 * Add placement constraints to store each tile's storage requirements locally.

 Code snippet below taken from `<path-to-design>/aie/tdm_fir/firbank_app.cpp` shows an example of how this can be done.